MrEddX/docs.chatrix.one/docs/faq.en.md

 ## How do I know if I'm using  **OMEMO**?

+If messages in **Conversations** are accompanied by a *"checkmark shield"* indicator :material-shield-check:, this is a sure sign that the communication is **OMEMO** encrypted.

+In case you are using **Gajim**, there are two possible scenarios.

+- :material-shield-half-full:{ .received} - A green colored *shield* symbol next to the date and time of the messages which is half colored.
+It means that the communication is **OMEMO** encrypted, but the device you are communicating with is not verified.
+In other words, you have made a so-called *blind trust*;
-If messages in **Conversations** are accompanied by *"shield with a checkmark"* indicator :material-shield-check: this is a sure sign that you are using **OMEMO**.
-In **Gajim**, check for a green colored *"shield"* symbol :material-shield: next to the date and time of the messages.
-It will be fully colored when you have trusted the device.
-In case you have not added the device to the list of trusted devices, the "shield" symbol will be half colored green.
+- :material-shield:{ .received} - A green colored *shield* symbol next to the date and time of messages that is fully colored.
+It means that the communication is **OMEMO** encrypted and the device you are communicating with has been verified and added to the list of trusted devices.

 The situation is similar for all other applications.

 !!! warning "Caution"